angarsky/diveintopython/learn/classes/class_decorator.md

 The above example shows how property decorators can be used to define class-level properties. `x` is a class-level property that returns the value of `_x` class variable.
 The `set_x` method is a class method that sets the value of `_x` class variable.

-## Exploring Python Class Property Decorator
+## Exploring Class Property Decorator

 In Python, a class decorator is a function that can be used to modify or add new functionality to a class.
-There are different types of class decorators including class method python decorator and python class property decorator.
+There are different types of class decorators including class method decorator and class property decorator.

-A class method python decorator is a function that modifies a method of a class and expects the first argument to be the class object.
+A class method decorator is a function that modifies a method of a class and expects the first argument to be the class object.
 Here's an example:

 ```python
 class MyClass: